 All these challenges served one purpose: fruits and vegetables that the company was producing had to be fresh and ready to retail, delivered promptly and without financial losses.

-Gurtam partner offered fighting unauthorized stops by controlling scheduled checkpoint visiting in Routes module in Wialon.
+Gurtam partner offered to fight unauthorized stops by controlling scheduled checkpoint visiting in the Routes module in Wialon.
 Additionally, the partner placed geofences with entry notifications in the areas where the drivers are not supposed to be.